 How to Write Effective Alt Text

-Alternative text (also called alt text for short) is an attribute within an image tag that describes an image or gif.
-Alt text’s purpose is to ensure images are accessible for blind or low vision users.
-However, adding alt text also benefits your website’s SEO and improves the user experience.
+Alternative text (also referred to as alt text for short) is an attribute within an image tag that describes an image or gif.
+Alt text’s purpose is to ensure images are accessible for blind or low vision users, and the alt text is usually read aloud by a screen reading device.
+However, the addition of alt text also benefits your website’s search engine optimization (SEO) and improves the overall user experience.
+Here, we’ve compiled a comprehensive guide on how to write alt text, the benefits it can provide, and some frequently asked questions.

 What are the Benefits of Alt Text?